 Dubai racing’s home is the spectacular Meydan Racecourse, about 5km southeast of downtown Dubai.
 Spanning 1.5km, its grandstand is bigger than most airport terminals and lidded by a crescent-shaped solar-panelled roof.
 It can accommodate up to 60,000 spectators and integrates a five-star hotel, restaurants, an IMAX theatre and a museum.

 Racing season starts in November but doesn’t heat up until January, when the Dubai World Cup Carnival brings top horses and jockeys to Dubai.
-It culminates in late March with the elite Dubai World Cup, the world’s richest horse race, with prize money of a dizzying US$10 million.
+It culminates in late March with the elite Dubai World Cup, one of the world’s richest horse races, with prize money of a dizzying US$10 million.
 Even if you don’t like horse racing, attending a race presents great people-watching opportunities, because it attracts fans from a wide range of nationalities, ages and social backgrounds.